AlenaGM/my-projects/README.md

 _Welcome to my web developer portfolio!_<br><br>
 Here, you'll find a selection of projects that highlight my interest in web development.
 They include freelance work, study assignments, and personal projects I've worked on during weekends. <br><br>
-While, the portfolio is technically complete, I am still working on adding content to give you a better idea of my skills and expertise.<br><br>
 Enjoy!

 ## Demo